 It’s the highest possible level of meditation before the Seder.

 The Rashah had a spark from the soul of the Holy Ari.
-He revealed many secrets on the spiritual world that was concealed in the writings of the Ari.
+He revealed many secrets on the spiritual world that were concealed in the writings of the Holy Ari.
 There are over 250 pages (large type).

 Special study for the Seventh of Pesach.
 (Splitting the Red Sea)